-By adoption of this Highlands Element, the Township Master Plan is brought into alignment with the Highlands Regional Master Plan (RMP).
-The Highlands Element incorporates all of the policies, goals, and objectives of the Highlands RMP that are relevant to the use and development of land in the Township Highlands Area.
+By adoption of this Highlands Element, the Borough/Township/Township Master Plan is brought into alignment with the Highlands Regional Master Plan (RMP).
+The Highlands Element incorporates all of the policies, goals, and objectives of the Highlands RMP that are relevant to the use and development of land in the Borough/Township/TownTownship Highlands Preservation Area.
 The Highlands Element calls for the development and adoption of various land use regulations and specific environmental management plans, which together will effectuate its vision and in so doing, advance the intents and purposes of the Highlands RMP.

 The Highlands Act provides that any portion of a municipality located in the Highlands Preservation Area is exempt from the State Planning Commission (SPC) Plan Endorsement process.
+It provides further that once the RMP has attained Plan Endorsement from the SPC for the Planning Area, Highlands Council approval of Plan Conformance with respect to lands in the Planning Area shall be deemed the equivalent of Plan Endorsement.

 By aligning the municipal Master Plan with the Highlands RMP, its consistency with the State Development and Redevelopment Plan (SDRP) is achieved.
-A map depicting the municipality's SDRP Planning Areas [] appears at Exhibit JJ.
+A map depicting the municipality's SDRP Planning Areas [and if applicable, Designated Centers] appears at Exhibit JJ.
 The Highlands Element furthers SDRP policies, goals, and objectives in many ways, not least of which are the following:

-- 1. Seeking to protect, preserve, restore, and enhance the natural resources of the Highlands Area; - 2.
+- 1. Seeking to protect, preserve, restore, and enhance the natural resources of the Highlands Preservation Area; - 2.
 Encouraging the use of smart growth principles in locations of the Area deemed appropriate for development and/or redevelopment; - 3.
 Protecting historic, cultural and aesthetic resources; - 4.
-Encouraging a sustainable local economy; - 5.
+Encouraging a sustainable local economy: - 5.
 Protecting agricultural resources, supporting local agricultural businesses, and promoting sustainable agricultural practices; - 6.
 Preserving open space and providing for an array of active and passive recreational opportunities; and - 7.
 Ensuring a viable and well-integrated transportation network that incorporates and encourages multi-modal options and efficiency of land use.

-The Highlands Element modifies the relationship of the Township development plan to those of the county and contiguous municipalities insofar as it affects the intents for land use and development within the Township Highlands Area.
-Given that the Highlands Element introduces a substantial number of new constraints to development based on environmental resources and carrying capacities, it is anticipated that the future impacts from development of the Highlands Area will be reduced from previous trends.
+The Highlands Element modifies the relationship of the Borough/Township/TownShip development plan to those of the county and contiguous municipalities insofar as it affects the intents for land use and development within the Borough/Township/TownTownship Highlands Preservation Area.
+Given that the Highlands Element introduces a substantial number of new constraints to development based on environmental resources and carrying capacities, it is anticipated that the future impacts from development of the Highlands Preservation Area will be reduced from previous trends.
 A complete understanding will not exist however, until further analysis is undertaken to determine the full impacts of conformance with the RMP on the municipal Land Use Plan.
 An important component of that analysis will be in regard to watershed-based planning.
-To the extent that the Township shares a HUC14 subwatershed with other municipal and/or county entities, a cooperative planning effort involving all parties will be vital to ensuring sound use and management of the available water resources.
+To the extent that the Borough/TownShip/TownTownShip shares a HUC14 subwatershed with other municipal and/or county entities, a cooperative planning effort involving all parties will be vital to ensuring sound use and management of the available water resources.
 It will also be important to understand which, if any, of the adjoining municipalities and/or the county conform to the Highlands RMP and for what portions of their land areas.
 The land uses, the permitted densities and intensities of development, and the locations and extent of anticipated growth in neighboring Highlands communities that are also pursuing conformance with the RMP are all subject to change.
 Until information is available concerning such decision-making, a comparison between these master plans will not be meaningful.
 Further discussion of these aspects will therefore be provided in the next amendment to the Master Plan.